datastax/astrapy/README.md

 my_table = my_database.get_table("my_table", spawn_api_options=my_options)
 ```

-See the section about API Optionsm and the docstring, for more details.
+See the section about API Options, and the docstring, for more details.

 _Caution: if one plans to use regular Python `dict` objects to express user-defined types (UDTs),_
 _setting this option to ALWAYS would interfere with the format expected by the API for UDTs._